 We are a collection of researchers interested in using causal models to understand agents and their incentives, in order to design safe and fair AI algorithms.
+If you are interested in collaborating on any related problems, feel free to reach out to us.

 For an accessible overview of of our work, see our blogpost sequence Towards Causal Foundations of Safe AGI.
 It builds on our UAI 2023 tutorial (slides, video).